-There are four main ways to reshape a nose and it is important to have a clear idea of which part of the nose you wish to have altered.
+Surgery is a common option to modify the size, shape and overall appearance of the nose.
+There are four main ways to reshape a nose and it is important to have a clear idea of which part of the nose you want to have altered:

-Rhinotip is performed as a day-case procedure and, in most cases, under local anaesthetic.
-Full rhinoplasty or setorhinoplasty are performed under general anaesthetic and involve an overnight stay in hospital.
-A small plaster cast is positioned over the nose and left on for 7 - 10 days.
-It can take up to a year befure the final result is achieved.
+Rhinotip is performed as a day-case procedure and, in some cases, under local anaesthetic.
+Full Rhinoplasty and Septorhinoplasty are performed under general anaesthetic and involve an overnight stay in hospital.
+If you’d like your flared nostrils reduced, we can do that at the same time as any of the above procedures.

 The two main approaches are open and closed rhinoplasties.
 As it suggests, closed rhinoplasty means all the work is done through the nostrils, whereas more involved cases will be approached by making a small incision under the nose to expose the bony asymmetry.